daytonaio/content/guides/20240819_history_embedding.md

 ## Real-world Use Cases

-Understanding how to apply the concepts in this guide to real-world scenarios can help you better appreciate the power of [embedding](/definitions/d/embedding) and searching your browser history using ChromaDB.
+Understanding how to apply the concepts in this guide to real-world scenarios can help you better appreciate the power of [embedding](/definitions/d/embedding) your browser history.
 Below are some practical examples of how this tool can be used in various contexts:

 ### Personal Productivity Tracking